BuildForSDGCohort2/Team-212-groupa-frontendreact/README.md

 Everything we need to integrate the API with our application is done.
 However, we don't have our UI yet and we need to work on it.

-Let us add _bootstrap_ cdn links to our index.html file locatec in the public folder.
+Let us add _bootstrap_ cdn links to our index.html file located in the public folder.

 _public/index.html_